-- For Fixed Fees service, what is the policy on expiration of accounts?
+- For Fixed Fees service, what is their policy on the “expiration” of accounts purchased by you?

-- Do they send collection letters in colored print or in black and white prints.
-It’s better to pay extra for colored prints as they have maximum impact.
+- Do they send collection letters in “Colored” print or in “Black and White” print?
+It is better to pay extra for colored print as they have a good impact on the debtor.

-- Can they send both Spanish and English collection letters.
+- Can they send collection letters both Spanish and English?

-- Are the Scrubs performed, if it includes Litigious debtor, Bankruptcy, USPS Change of Address.
+- Are the Scrubs performed, and if it includes Litigious debtor, Bankruptcy, USPS Change of Address.

 - If their entire operations are USA based.

-- Do they have an online portal where you can Submit accounts, View reports and Place stops on collections activity of a debtor.
+- Do they have an online portal where you can Submit accounts, View reports and Pause Collections on a debtor if needed?.

 - A larger collection agency does not necessarily mean that its better.

-B2B collections which carry higher balances fall under commercial collections category where the contingency rates are much lower because they carry higher balances.
+B2B collections that carry higher balances fall under the commercial collections category where the contingency rates are much lower because they carry higher balances.